Zagred/Registration-form/README.md

-register.html: The registration with credentials and captcha update.html: The page where the logged-in user can update information. server.py: Handles all routing, logic for registration, login, update, and user sessions. users.py: File you will need to run in order to create the database.
+register.html: The registration with credentials and captcha update.html: The page where the logged-in user can update information. server.py: Handles all routing, logic for registration, login, update, and user sessions. users.py: File you will need to run in order to create the database. test_server.py: Unittest for the program